emacs-helm/helm-wordnut/README.md

 - [helm-wordnet](https://github.com/raghavgautam/helm-wordnet)
 - [wordnut](https://github.com/gromnitsky/wordnut)

-I only took what I deemed useful from both packages and adapted it to my needs.
+I only took what I deemed useful from both packages and adapted it to my needs, which means I am using it on Linux and with an Emacs version built from the `master` branch.

 ## Getting started

 First, install WordNet following the instructions [here](https://wordnet.princeton.edu/download).

-`helm-wordnut` is not listed on MELPA, but you can use [`straight.el`](https://github.com/raxod502/straight.el) to install it:
+Since I am not providing support for it, `helm-wordnut` is not listed on MELPA.
+If you want to try it, you can use [`straight.el`](https://github.com/raxod502/straight.el) to install it:

 ```elisp
 (straight-use-package